pydicom/deid/docs/_docs/examples/header-expanders.md

 order: 5
 ---

-This example will walk through how to use <a href="https://pydicom.github.io/deid/user-docs/recipe-headers/#field-expansion" target="_blank">header expansion</a>
-to select more than one field from a dicom header to apply an action to.
+This example will walk through how to use header expansion to select more than one field from a dicom header to apply an action to.
 We will first show examples that you can write into [a deid recipe](https://pydicom.github.io/deid/examples/recipe/) to keep a record of your dicom header edits.
 We will then show the same